hamishivi/snmn-pytorch/README.md

 ### Download and Preprocess Data

-**note that this preprocessing step requires tensorflow 1.x**, due to it using this older version of resnet.
-Maybe at some point I'll rewrite this, but not now.
-Theoretically you can save the results from this step, but the outputs are large (> 70gig).
+Note that theoretically you can save the results from this step, but the outputs are large (> 70gig), so I have not done this.
+This is hard-coded to use a single gpu currently.

 1. Download the CLEVR dataset from http://cs.stanford.edu/people/jcjohns/clevr/, and symbol link it to clevr_prep/clevr_dataset.
 After this step, the file structure should look like